TWA FIRST.

 There was a total of 36 passengers on board (4 had boarded at Washington DC where the flight originated).

-Star of Paris departed LaGuardia at 2:21 p.m., EST, 5 February.
+Star of Paris departed La Guardia at 2:21 p.m., EST, 5 February.
 The flight made brief stops at Gander, Newfoundland (YQX) and Shannon, Ireland (SNN), and arrived at Orly Field, at 3:57 p.m., February 6.
 The elapsed time was 16 hours, 21 minutes.

 New to the international airline field, despite its wartime initiation, TWA was faced with many complex problems.
-Inauguration of international service reauired worldwide mobilization of the airline's resources.
+Inauguration of international service required worldwide mobilization of the airline's resources.
 Foreign contacts had to be established and key personneel trained to operate the foreigh offices and bases.
 This had to be done when many necessary materials were unavailable and the manpower shortage was still acute.
 Individual agreements had to be concluded with various countries, and the airline soon discovered that private version of the Marshall Plan for the development of aviation in certain countries had to be undertaken.

 Consequently the airline started a large scale program that involved financial investment and or organizational guidance to many local airlines, including those in France (Air France) Italy, Greece, Iran, Ethiopia and Saudi Arabia...etc...